abilian/nua/doc/src/dev/configuration.md

 ## An example of a commented `nua-config` file: **HedgeDoc**

 HedgeDoc (<https://hedgedoc.org/>) is a collaborative Markdown document editing application, one of the first to be packaged with Nua.
-It is a Nodejs application that uses the classic *build* tools for this ecosystem: `package.json` and `npm`.
+It is a Node.js application that uses the classic *build* tools for this ecosystem: `package.json` and `npm`.

 ### Section `metadata`